sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/kathA/daNDin/dashakumAracharitam.md

 **Paucity of Proseworks.**

  We propose in the sequel to make an attempt to assess the literary ** **merit of the Daśakumâracharita.
 It will suffice here to state that as a sample of prose composition it has enjoyed a unique popularity.
-It is difficult to account for this marked favour except on****the ground of the paucity of prose works in Sanskrit.
+It is difficult to account for this marked favour except onthe ground of the paucity of prose works in Sanskrit.

  2.Bâṇa's हर्षचरित and कादम्बरी and Subandhu's वासवदत्ता are well-known, but are rather much too hard for beginners.